Indonesia: Banda + Raja Ampat - Oct-Nov 2015

 Pulau Run and New York

-The Dutch, who at the time wanted to establish a monopoly in the Indian Ocean for their own company, the Dutch East India Company (VOC), on the lucrative trade in spices and nutmeg in particular.
+This obviously did not please the Dutch at all, who at the time wanted to establish a monopoly in the Indian Ocean for their own company, the Dutch East India Company (VOC), on the lucrative trade in spices and nutmeg in particular.

 Finally, the English will retreat, but not without negotiation.
 The spell of Run is sealed by the Treaty of Bredasigned in 1667.
 Pulau Run is ceded to Holland, and in exchange England receives a remote island in the Americas, in what was then New Amsterdam: Manhattan!